Dala horse: Production

 Today, Nusnäs is the centre of Dala horse production with the most famous being the Nils Olsson and Grannas Olsson workshops.
 Grannas A. Olssons Hemslöjd AB, founded in 1922, is the oldest company which still makes Dala horses.
 Nils Olssons Hemslöjd is almost as old.
 The horses made at these workshops share the same familiar pattern which most people associate to Dala horses.
 Apart from these, old-style horses are also hand-carved and painted in limited editions to replicate the style of the antique horses found in Swedish museums or held in private family collections.
 These are numbered and signed, so that they cannot be confused with an original early Dala horse.

 The wood from which the figures are carved comes from the slow-growing pine forests around Lake Siljan.
 The wood is ideal for carpentry and carving.
 The trees to be made into horses are marked out while still standing in the forest.
 Only the best timber will be selected for carving into horses.
 The trees are felled and sawed into pieces of a suitable size for the blanks that will eventually be made into Dala horses.

 The blanks are sawed and carved by hand.
 Because of this, no two horses are exactly alike.
 The horses are dipped in primer immediately after carving, to reveal any defects in the wood that may need to be fixed.
 After priming, any cavities in the wood are filled in to ensure extra smoothness.
 The horses are polished to give them a smooth, attractive finish.

 After sanding, the horses are dipped into paint of the appropriate colour.
 The traditional pattern is painted free-hand by practised "ripple" painters.
 The art of rippling requires great skill and takes many years to learn.
 Finally, "all the fine horses" are varnished and sent out from Nusnäs to serve as a symbol of Sweden in the outside world.

 In the United States, you can also view the production of Dala horses at the Hemslöjd, in Lindsborg, Kansas.
 This workshop is modelled after the hemslöjds you will find throughout Sweden's countryside.
-Guests are welcome to watch and talk as woodworkers and artists create the handcrafted horses.
-Artists work in shop Monday through Saturday, and woodworkers are busy in the mornings Monday through Friday.
-You can also find the beautiful Dala horses that are imported from workshops in Sweden.